-Before launching her academic career, Taryn worked as a manager at a startup that created customized business solution software and then for several years at Paramount Pictures in Los Angeles.
-She received a Ph.D. from the University of California, Irvine’s Paul Merage School of Business and an M.B.A. from New York University’s Stern School of Business.
+Before launching her academic career, Stanko worked as a manager at a startup that created customized business solution software, then for several years at Paramount Pictures in Los Angeles.

-Through her past work experience, research, and time consulting with start-ups, Taryn has recognized that a negotiation is a critical tool for entrepreneurs.
-As a CIE Faculty Fellow, Taryn’s goals are to help founders become more effective negotiators via workshops and one-on-one mentoring.
+Through her past work experience, research and time consulting with startups, Stanko has recognized that a negotiation is a critical tool for entrepreneurs.
+As a CIE Faculty Fellow, her goals are to help founders become more effective negotiators through workshops and one-on-one mentoring.
 She will also be designing and teaching a new course on negotiation for entrepreneurs to students from across the Cal Poly campus.

 Architecture, College of Architecture & Environmental Design

-Clare Olsen is an assistant professor in the Architecture Department and teaches design, materials, and digital technology courses.
-A dedicated educator, Olsen has also taught at Tulane University, Cornell University, and Syracuse University.
-In her studio courses, she strives to expand students’ understanding of design methods, representation, and research, and she encourages her students to endeavor to make contributions to the practice of architecture through innovative approaches to design problems.
-She’s excited about working with the faculty and students across many departments in the university through the Center for Innovation and Entrepreneurship.
+Clare Olsen is an assistant professor in Cal Poly’s Architecture Department and teaches design, materials and digital technology courses.
+Olsen has also taught at Tulane University, Cornell University and Syracuse University.
+In her studio courses, she strives to expand students’ understanding of design methods, representation and research, and she encourages her students to endeavor to make contributions to the practice of architecture through innovative approaches to design problems.

 Olsen is a licensed architect and has worked in firms in Los Angeles, Stockholm and Salt Lake City.
 Since beginning her teaching career, she started her practice, C.O.CO., which has focused on installation and furniture design projects.
 Her installation, PROJECTions hovers in a lightwell in the School of Information Studies at Syracuse University, and Reflection glows in the stairwell at the Robert E. Kennedy Library at Cal Poly.